Last year I went inter-railing around Europe for one month.

 We each had one which we used when we were going on trains and for certain day trips, our passports, interrail ticket, money AND phone fit in it perfectly and where easy to hind under clothes.
 I slept with mine under my pillow at night and believe me you need too as one night the two girls I went with got robbed as they left there’s beside them in the bed.
 So get one, there easy to conceal as they are so flat, you cant even tell I am wearing mine in this picture

-I thought that we would get a lot more lost then we did.
-But in fact every train ride went smoothly for us.
+in fact every train ride went smoothly for us.
 It was all thanks to the interrailing app which is available to download on the app store.
 It works off line and was so easy to navigate!

 It told us how long the train journeys were, the name of each stop and this was important because they don’t let you know when your stop is coming up and if they do it’s in a different language.